 Yes!
 All dry eye patients would probably benefit from taking vitamins for their dry eyes such as an oral Omega-3 fatty acid supplement.
 The most effective supplements are fish oil that contains Omega-3 fatty acids in the triglyceride forms DHA and EPA.
 The most effective doses are probably as much as 2 or 3 grams of DHA or EPA per day.
 Ask your SkyVision Center doctor for a personal recommendation on types of fish oil supplements for Omega-3 fatty acids.

-If you have eyelid margin disease, you may benefit from warm compresses and special eyelid cleansers.
+If you have eyelid margin disease such as MGD or blepharitis, you may benefit from warm compresses and special eyelid cleansers.
+Your doctor will make recommendations for you.

 You should also use a humidifier during the dry months; protect your eyes from wind, cold, and ultraviolet light with a good pair of sunglasses; and drink lots of water.
 If you are experiencing dry eyes at night, you may benefit from the use of dry eye goggles while you sleep.